ABOUT EDITAS MEDICINE

 Gilmore received a Bachelor of Medicine degree from University College Dublin, a Master of Medical Sciences degree from Harvard University and completed his Neurology Residency training at Massachusetts General Hospital.
 He is licensed to practice medicine in the state of Massachusetts.

-• Linea is Executive Vice President and Chief People Officer at Editas Medicine.
-She joined Editas in February, 2023, and is responsible for developing and implementing the strategic Human Resources vision and the people strategy in support of the mission and goals of the Company.
+Linea is Executive Vice President and Chief Administration Officer at Editas Medicine.
+She joined Editas in February 2023, and is responsible for leading business operations, communications, and the people team.
+This includes developing and implementing the strategic vision in support of the mission and goals of the Company.

 Linea is an influential human resources business executive and leader with more than 25 years of proven success defining, shaping, and implementing equitable, inclusive, and dynamic talent strategies for accelerated company growth that align to company vision, mission, and values.